EMI-Group/evorl/README.md

 By default, the script will enable two recorders for logging: `LogRecorder` and `WandbRecorder`. `LogRecorder` will save logs (`*.log`) in the above path, and `WandbRecorder` will upload the data to [WandB](https://wandb.ai/site/), which provides beautiful visualizations.

-The screenshot in WandB dashboard:
+An example of screenshot in WandB dashboard:

 ![](./figs/evorl_wandb.png)